arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 Modbus is a well-known client-server protocol for its reliability.
 The Modbus client is responsible for sending requests, and the Modbus server provides the requested information when available.
 Multiple Modbus servers can be present, but only one Modbus client can be active.

-In this example, an Opta™ client handles writing and reading coil values.
-At the same time, an Opta™ server polls for Modbus TCP requests and returns the appropriate values, with LED output as a visual indicator.
+In this example, one Opta™ device will be assigned as a client to handle writing coil values.
+A secondary Opta™ device will perform as a server, polling for Modbus TCP requests and returning the appropriate values.
+The status LED #1 output will be a visual indicator for the Opta™ server.

 You can access the complete example code below.
+Compile and upload each example to the appointed Opta™ as you follow along with the following sections.

 #### Modbus TCP Client